majgis/ngify/README.md

         "moduleName":"MyModuleName"

 The default for minifyArgs is shown.
 Anything you set will completely override this default.

-The module name is taken from:
-1. ngify.moduleName in package.json
-2. name in package.json
-3. folder name

 Hack
 ---
-There is one questionable feature that allows you to not define a package.json but still use this transform.
+There is one hackish feature that allows you to not define a package.json but still use this transform.

 This transform recognizes index.js as a module and will use the folder name for